I'm Honey!

 You ask yourself, why is man unkind to his fellow man?

-I don’t have the wisdom to know all the answers, but I assume because many of these people or groups have mental health issues and unresolved trauma.
+I don’t have the wisdom to know all the answers, but I assume because many of these people or groups have mental health issues and unresolved trauma, leading to negative feelings.
 They may have been brought up by parents who lack respect, empathy, and kindness of heart towards others.
 Often, they are bullies who are insecure and lack self-confidence.
-They are power-seekers, unkind, lack feelings of remorse, and are inconsiderate.
+Negative emotions such as anger and sadness can significantly impact their behavior, making them power-seekers, unkind, lacking feelings of remorse, and inconsiderate.

 These are people and groups you stay away from because they are determined to hurt you.
 That is why I stress to disregard them and concentrate on the positive.
 Your feelings matter and you deserve to associate with people who treat you with kindness.